Nat101/Doodlebug/README.md

 # General info
 This project was a final assignment for an introduction to C++ course.
-Note: At the time this project was created, I had not yet studied complexity.
-The body of this program utilizes multiple back to back nested for loops.
-In hind site, implementing a different data structure such as a vector to control the flow of the organisms' life cycles would have been a much more efficient method.

 # Project description and requirements
 The goal for this programming project is to create a simple 2D predator-prey simulation.
 Ecologists use simulations like this to study the population dynamics of organisms.
 In this simulation the prey are ants and the predators are doodlebugs.
 These critters live in a world composed of a 20x20 grid of cells.
 Only one critter may occupy a cell at a time.
 The grid is enclosed, so a critter is not allowed to move off the edges of the world.
 Time is simulated in time steps.
 Each critter performs some action every time step.